 You have a yearly bonus coming.
 If your employer pays a yearly bonus every March, leaving in February could mean you’ll miss out on that money.
 Consider pushing back your start date.
 If you can’t change the start date, mention that you’ll be missing out on money by leaving your current employer right away.
 Your new employer may be willing to compensate you for starting earlier.

 You’re about to vest in a retirement plan.
-If your company offers retirement benefits, you may not get to take the money with you if you leave before the money is vested – when the benefit becomes yours.
+If your company offers retirement benefits, you may not get to take the money with you if you leave before the money is vested – that is, when the benefit becomes yours.
 Learn about how vesting works in any plan you may have.
 If you’re a few months away from vesting, you may be losing out on thousands of dollars.

 Your company is about to match your 401(k).
 Some companies only match 401(k) contributions several times a year.
 If you’re at a company like that, you may want to wait until the matching payment happens before turning in your notice.